-Our shared affinity for this statement is probably based on a criticism we hear in our part of the woods, something to the effect that we are hypocrites for using computers and driving cars while opposing the drill-and-frack industry.
+Our shared affinity for this statement is probably based on a criticism Karl and I hear in our part of the woods.
+The criticism is something to the effect that we are hypocrites for using computers and driving cars while opposing the drill-and-frack industry.
 What we don’t so often get is the kind of pushback I’ve received in the comments of my Local Economy Manifesto–that our personal efforts are not pure enough within the movement.

 With one significant exception–shopping at Walmart.
 In our set, Walmart is seen as the evil to be avoided, that local-economy-destroying force.
 “I never shop at Walmart”; “Is there a place to buy that stuff that’s not Walmart?”

-It is therefore intriguing that just after Lenin on big banks is where Jameson develops his thoughts on Walmart Socialism, elaborating on that intriguing footnote I’ve been using, and the very reason I began writing the post on expropriating big banks:
+It is therefore interesting that just after Lenin on big banks is where Jameson develops his thoughts on Walmart Socialism.
+Jameson elaborates on a previous and extremely intriguing footnote:

 The Walmart celebrated by [Thomas] Friedman becomes the very anticipatory prototype of some new form of socialism for which the reproach of centralization now proves historically misplaced and irrelevant.
 (Archaeologies of the Future: The Desire Called Utopia and Other Science Fictions, 2005:153)